zzcyes/bloglog/src/content/notes/redux-reading-source-code-2-createstore.md

  * @returns The same store instance with a new reducer in place.
  */
 function replaceReducer<NewState, NewActions extends A>(
-   nextReducer: Reducer<NewState, NewActions>
+  nextReducer: Reducer<NewState, NewActions>,
 ): Store<ExtendState<NewState, StateExt>, NewActions, StateExt, Ext> & Ext {
-    if (typeof nextReducer !== 'function') {
+  if (typeof nextReducer !== "function") {
     throw new Error(
       `Expected the nextReducer to be a function.
-Instead, received: '${kindOf( nextReducer
+Instead, received: '${kindOf( nextReducer,
-        )}`
+      )}`,
-      )
+    );
   }

   // TODO: do this more elegantly
-    ;(currentReducer as unknown as Reducer<NewState, NewActions>) = nextReducer
+  (currentReducer as unknown as Reducer<NewState, NewActions>) = nextReducer;

   // This action has a similar effect to ActionTypes.INIT.
   // Any reducers that existed in both the new and old rootReducer
   // will receive the previous state.
 This effectively populates
-    // the new state tree with any relevant data from the old one. dispatch({ type: ActionTypes.REPLACE } as A)
+  // the new state tree with any relevant data from the old one. dispatch({ type: ActionTypes.REPLACE } as A);
   // change the type of the store by casting it to the new store return store as unknown as Store<
     ExtendState<NewState, StateExt>,
     NewActions,
     StateExt,
     Ext
   > &
-      Ext
+    Ext;
 }
 ```